How to Get Your Insurance License in New Mexico (2026)

 Complete Fingerprinting and Background Check

 All unlicensed applicants must submit fingerprints through IdentoGO (formerly Gemalto) before applying for a license.
-The fingerprinting fee is approximately $44–$59.
+The fingerprinting fee is approximately current fees.
 This step must be completed before submitting your license application — start early so processing doesn't delay your timeline.

 Apply for Your License via NIPR

 Submit your license application online at NIPR.com.
-The application fee is $30–$35 per line of authority plus a $5.60 NIPR transaction fee.
+The application fee is $30–current fee per line of authority plus a current fee NIPR transaction fee.
 Applications are reviewed by the NM Office of Superintendent of Insurance (OSI).
 Processing typically takes 1–2 weeks.

 Secure an Appointment with a Carrier